enonic/lib-static/README.md

 ...and there will be headers for Cache-Control, ETag and MIME-type.
 If it doesn't exist (or for other circumstances), other statuses are returned: `304`, `400`, `404` and `500`.
 And of course, `body` can be text or binary, depending on the file and type.
 See [Default behaviour](#behaviour) for details.

 #### Variations
-Above, `'my/folder'` is provided as a named `root` attribute in a parameters object.
-It's also possible to provide `root` by a first-positional argument if you prefer:
+Above, `'my/folder'` is provided to `libStatic.static` as a named `root` attribute in a parameters object.
+If you prefer a simpler syntax (and don't need additional [options](#options)), just use a string as a first-positional argument:

 ```
 const getStatic = libStatic.static('my/folder');
 ```

-Also, since `libStatic.static` returns a function that takes a `request` argument, it's directly interchangable with `exports.get`.
+Also, since `getStatic` is a function that takes a `request` argument, it's directly interchangable with `exports.get`.
 So if you're into one-liners, **the entire service above could be**:

 ```
 const libStatic = require('/lib/enonic/static');